status-im/status-go/README.md

 ```
 make ci networkid=3
 ```

+If you have problems running tests on public network we suggest reading [e2e guide](e2e/README.md).

 If you want to launch specific test, for instance `RPCSendTransactions`, use the following command:
 ```